ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <p>As you know already by working with Styx WebP Variations, uploaded files in
     standard image formats are additionally stored as new format Variations.
-    So AVIF is yet another Variation stored in the MediaLibrary .v&#47; directories.</p>
+    So AVIF is yet another Variation stored in the MediaLibrary .v/ directories.</p>

     <p>The Styx OUTPUT instrumentarium checks the image AVIF Variation compared
     with the WebP Variation and always delivers the smaller in filesize.
-    If it is enclosed by the picture element container, the sourceset (srcset) order will always be AVIF first, then WebP and for last as the &lt; img &gt;
+    If it is enclosed by the picture element container, the sourceset (srcset) order will always be AVIF first, then WebP and for last as the <code>&lt;img..&gt;</code>
     element the origin file expression.<br>
     In case the <strong>WebP</strong> srcset image expression is smaller in filesize than the
     <strong>AVIF</strong> one, the AVIF srcset is suppressed.
 This ensures that always the